As seen in:

 Take your resume to the next level by matching your list of hobbies to the work culture of your chosen company.

 The tool will give you loads of useful tips for every section of your resume.
 Take a look at some sample resume templates (see more):

 Sample resume templates from our resume builder - create your resume here

 Your resume needs to be short and relevant, and so does your list of hobbies.

-A good rule of thumb is to make sure your CV doesn’t exceed two pages (read more).
+A good rule of thumb is to make sure your resume doesn’t exceed two pages (read more).
 To keep it short, only include two or three relevant resume hobbies.

 If you need to make cuts, your list of hobbies and interests should be the first things to go.